PekoraTrading/Trading-Extension-For-Pekora/README.md

 <img src="https://www.pekora.zip/images/thumbnails/1d1dbf7959ffe6f8a0519362224b17454c8c61568ca4f8725ec4f37e00b3cf65.png" width="100" height="100" />

+## Update Logs:
++ Fixed an issue that prevented servers from being viewed.

 ## What is this?

 An extension displays item values from a GitHub JSON and visualizes item stats on both the catalog page and trades in [pekora.zip](https://www.pekora.zip).